.

 With icing:

-This was my first time for covering a cake with fondant, and I was so impressed with the ready-made fondant from Wilton, I have no words.
+With icing: This was my first time for covering a cake with fondant, and I was so impressed with the ready-made fondant from Wilton, I have no words.
 Roll it out, pop it on, trim.
 The only place where I deviated from any of the instructions I read was I found it easier to cut the excess fondant off from around the cake using kitchen scissors instead of a knife.

 Since I knew this cake would have ribbon on every level, I knew I was getting a pass this time on having the bottom of the fondant perfectly flat, so that was a little break for me.
-By the time I did another cake two weeks after the wedding that was covered in fondant, I had it down and the sides were smooth and perfect. *WOOP*
+By the time I did another cake two weeks after the wedding that was covered in fondant, I had it down and the sides were smooth and perfect. *WOOP* The groom looks like he's falling backwards here, but that was fixed as the days moved forward.
+He just needed to be squished back into shape.
+LOL

 The groom looks like he's falling backwards here, but that was fixed as the days moved forward.
 He just needed to be squished back into shape.
-LOL
+LOL.

 The top and middle tiers were both white cake, with the 6-inch having a lemon filling and the middle 10-inch tier with the strawberry filling.
 Both fillings were made from scratch and both were seriously delicious.

 This is the only time during the wedding cake process where I lost my cool with my children.
-They chose to run through the kitchen about five minutes after I took this photo.
+They chose to run through the kitchen about five minutes after I took this photo. .

 No comments: